mathiasverraes/15yearsddd/manuscript/einar-landre/essay.md

 Having seen a multitude of domains over the years, I tend to think that domain complexity comes in two flavours; structural and dynamic, both deeply impacted by Hitchins thoughs on variety, connectedness and disorder.
 The big difference is where and how they materialises.

 Structural domain complexity is the complexity we find in product structures such as as an airplane, in a retail assortment hierarchy where we want to calculate margins, placements of items and item profitability, or in a project plan where we seek to find the critical path.
-This is problems that Domain-Driven Design was created to address and does very well.
+The objects have high internal complexity in terms of complicated state models; sophisticated and changing business rules; involve deep data structures often produced by search; the need for lifecycle managment through versioning.

 Dynamic domain complexity is the result of dynamic intercourses between autonomous entities.
 This is the complexities we see in adversary games, on the battlefield, in human organisations and enterprise work patterns.
 Objects come and go, they might be lost to enemy action or connectivity loss.
 They might collaborate, compete, form teams and the actions performed by one object have direct impact on other objects available options.
+The objects might have simple internal structures, but their interaction patterns are not.

 # Domain-Driven Design 4.0
 From the profound changes that have taken place since the book was written in 2003, there are three additional concerns that Domain-Driven Design need to address to stay relevant into the future.